deavmi/twine/doc/arp.md

 We have now discussed the gritty internals which aid us in creating requests, awaiting replies and then returning the matched entry.
-We now must move over to the publically facing API of the `ArpManager`.
+We now must move over to the publicly facing API of the `ArpManager`.
 This really just contains a single method:

 ```{.d}